Driving in France in 2021: Requirements, Checklist and Advice

 General rules when driving in France

 First off, it is important to note that some of the general driving rules in France may differ from those you have been used to back home.
-Whether you have your own vehicle or are renting a car in France, make sure to take note of the following legal requirements:
+Whether you have your own vehicle, bought a used French car or are renting a car in France, make sure to take note of the following legal requirements:

 - In France, vehicles are driven on the right side of the road, and contrary to countries such as the United Kingdom.
 Consequently, overtaking is done on the left.

 - You must be over 18 to drive in France - again, contrary to places like the United Kingdom and the United States where the minimum age is set to 17.

 - Drivers with under 3 years of experience on the road are kept to a blood alcohol limit of 0.2 grams/litre, as opposed to 0.5 grams/litre for other drivers in France.
-The French police is in right to carry out breath tests at random and will do so automatically for all drivers involved in a car offence or accident.
+The French police are in right to carry out breath tests at random and will do so automatically for all drivers involved in a car offence or accident.
 The best way to avoid any troubles will simply to not drink at all before hitting the road.

 - French driving laws prohibit the use of headphones and headsets under all circumstances whilst driving, the only exception to this being integrated headsets for motorcyclist helmets.

 - Phones can only be used via a fully fitted wireless Bluetooth car kit.